CourseReps/ECEN452-SP18/Students/Benejack/Lab6/ReadMe.md

 the exact same thing as with the LPF and the results are once again below.

 ## Results and Discussion
-Explain how you can tell the device is working by examining the data (S-parameters).
-Comment on any differences between the measured and simulated results and sources of error.

 LPF T-Line Mag: <br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Benejack/Lab6/LPF_TLine_dB.png)<br>
 From this plot, we can see that at our cutoff frequency of 2.5GHz our circuit is not attenuating the signal and does